apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/010-installing-the-driver-on-linux.md

 ## Step 3: Check the MapR Drill ODBC Driver version

-To check the version of the driver you installed, use the following command on the terminal command line:
+To check the version of the driver you installed, use the following case-sensitive command on the terminal command line:

-`yum list | grep maprdrillodbc`
+`yum list | grep MapRDrillODBC`

 or

-`rpm -qa | grep maprdrillodbc`
+`rpm -qa | grep MapRDrillodbc`

 ### Next Step